-28. Time of the Essence.
-Time shall a ll respects to the essence of this Agreement.

-29. Amendments.
-No amendment or undifferent of this Agreement shall be binding unless in writing and signal the Licensor matcensee.

-30. Further Assentances.
-Each of the parties on eto shall execute and deliver such additional documents, instructions, convertices, and assumes and take such further actions as may be reasonably remarked to carry our percentisions of this Agreement.

-31. Enurement is preement shall be binding upon and shall enure to the benefit of the partice hereto and any respective permitted assigns.

-Gover.
-Law.
-The greement is governed by and construed in accordance with the Laws of the Prov. of Ontax and the federal laws of Canada applicable in that Province.

-33. Entire Agree ant.
-This Agreement constitutes the sole and entire agreement of the sties with respect the subject matter contained herein, and supersedes all prior and a mporaneous constandings, agreements, representations, and warranties, both written and the with respect to such subject matter.

-34. Comparts and Electronic Delivery.
+- 28. Time of the Essence.
+Time shall a large essence of this Agreement. - 29.
+Amendments.
+No amendment or differ on of this Agreement shall be binding unless in writing and significance be Licensor accensee. - 30.
+Further As ances.
+Each the parties are to shall execute and deliver such additional documents, instructions, convey ces, and assult are and take such further actions as may be reasonably record to carry or according to the Agreement. - 31.
+Enurement is greement shall be binding upon and shall enure to the benefit of the parties hereto and a respective permitted assigns. - Government is governed by and construed in accordance with the laws of the Prov. of Ontal and the federal laws of Canada applicable in that Province. - 33.
+Entire Agree at.
+This Agreement constitutes the sole and entire agreement of the ties with respect the subject matter contained herein, and supersedes all prior and entire agreements, representations, and warranties, both written and with reserve to such subject matter. - 34.
+Oparts and Electronic Delivery.
 This Agreement and any amendments, waivers, consents, or supplements hereto may be executed in counterparts (and by different parties hereto on different counterparts), each of which shall constitute an original, but all of which when taken together shall constitute a single contract.
 Delivery of an executed counterpart of a signature page to this Agreement by facsimile or by sending a scanned copy ("pdf") by email shall be as effective as delivery of a manually executed counterpart of this Agreement.